The Game – Gangsta Grillz: E.M.N.T – The Credits (Album Review)

 2. Tricks

-There isn’t a rapper better than The Game at morphing into other rappers—he’s the Shang Tsung of hip-hop.
-On “Tricks,” he channels Dr. Dre, turning the track into a fresh, catchy take on “Let Me Ride,” complete with nods to the Geto Boys on the hook.
+There isn’t a rapper better than The Game at morphing into other rappers.
+He’s the Shang Tsung of hip-hop.
+On “Tricks,” he channels Dr. Dre, turning the track into a fresh, catchy take on “Let Me Ride,” complete with a nod to the Geto Boys on the hook.
 If you’d never heard the original, you’d swear this track was absolute fire.

 1. Brick By Brick (Ft.
 Benny The Butcher & Conway The Machine)

-The production has this cinematic, slow-burn vibe that hits harder than watching Bo Nix go down, while The Game, Benny The Butcher, and Conway The Machine each deliver their signature tough-guy bars using their own unique stlyes (I miss the days when people actually sounded completely different on collaborations).
+The production has this cinematic, slow-burn vibe that hits harder than watching Bo Nix go down in the AFC Championship, while The Game, Benny The Butcher, and Conway The Machine each deliver their signature tough-guy bars using their own unique styles (I miss the days when people actually sounded completely different on collaborations).

-Imagine a universe where Benny, Conway, and The Game were all part of G-Unit and had multiple tracks together… that would’ve been straight legendary.
+Imagine a universe where Benny, Conway, and The Game were all part of G-Unit and had multiple tracks together… that would’ve been monumental.

 SONG BY SONG RATING